-Atlanta rapper Killer Mike, one-half of duo Run the Jewels, made headlines recently following the grand jury decision to not indict police officer Darren Wilson for the killing of 18-year-old Michael Brown in Ferguson, Miss.
+Atlanta rapper Killer Mike, one-half of duo Run the Jewels, made headlines recently following the grand jury decision to not indict police officer Darren Wilson for the killing of 18-year-old Michael Brown in Ferguson, Mo.

 Killer Mike and his musical partner, El-P, were onstage in St. Louis, just miles from Ferguson, and before the show began Mike delivered an impassioned, heartfelt speech straight from the gut, eventually breaking down into tears.